ida/stream-me-a-river/README.md

 2. [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/stream-me-a-river)
 for using and modifying the app right away online in the browser.
-*Or* clone it from the repo, for local use, see section 'development' below.
+*Or* clone it from the repo for local use, see section 'development' below.

 3. Add a file '.env' and insert the instances' URLs